16 Mar 22 | 15:49:43

 Traits: Charismatic, healing but occasionally dishonest and distant.

-Examples of Magicians: Disney, Dyson, Tui and now Sky with their latest TV advertisements, Gandalf.
+Examples of Magicians: Disney, Dyson, Tui, Sky and Gandalf.

-The Explorer has the goal to live an inspiring and fulfilling life.
+The Explorer has the goal of living an inspiring and fulfilling life.
 They are independent thinkers, forging new paths to find purpose in life.
-Any brand that veers off the beaten path and forges their own way can be considered an Explorer.
+Any brand that veers off the beaten path and forges its own way can be considered an Explorer.

 Desires: Freedom, fulfilment.